 ExpressionTreeZ80 above fails to consider timing or self modifying code, misses out on some simple optimizations such as a pre-fetch queue and fails to consider unit testability by not separating the decode and execute steps.
 For the full implementation please visit Retro.Net on GitHub.

-A UK midlands based software developer, mathematician, runner, cyclist, coffee drinker and retro gamer.
+A UK midlands based software developer, mathematician, husband, runner, cyclist, cat lover, coffee drinker and retro gamer.